Îles de Los: British possession (1818–1904)

 Charles MacCarthy, the Governor of Sierra Leone, signed a treaty with Mangé Demba on 6 July 1818, whereby the islands were ceded to the British Empire for the payment of an annual rent.
 McCarthy then asked Peter Machlan, a surgeon with the 2nd West Indian Regiment to write an account of the islands and surrounding areas.
 This was published as Travels into the Baga and Soosoo country during the year 1821.

 Part of French Guinea (1904–1958)

 Following a visit by Edward VII to France, and a return visit by the French President Émile Loubet, the French and British governments signed the Entente Cordiale on 7 April 1904: among many other matters, Îles de Los was handed over to France in exchange for France relinquishing fishing rights in Newfoundland.
-The islands were incorporated into French Guinea, one of the constituent parts of French West Africa, on July 1904.
+The islands were incorporated into French Guinea, one of the constituent parts of French West Africa, in July 1904.
 Scipio O'Connor was the first colonial administrator appointed by the French.